mihir878/Needar/README.md

 https://drive.google.com/file/d/1teqA9YTYIXdAEDJGsNXa3vUiSWRQwhFh/view?usp=sharing

 ## Table of Contents:
-1) a user can register themselves and after they can add their relatives or friends information.
+1) A user can register themselves and after they can add their relatives or friends information.
-2) in case of emergency situation user can share their location to all their relatives tapping danger button(through email and phone nummber),
+2) In case of emergency situation user can share their location to all their relatives tapping danger button(through email and phone nummber).
+3) User can get safest route between two places by comparing types of places between different routes.

 ## Technology Stack:
 1) Node.JS